 All Golf Shoe Insoles Are Not Alike

-Firm enough to control how your body interacts with the green.
-Soft foam may feel good initially, but it won't hold up past a few holes.
-An insole with a solid structure will benefit your game in the long-term, particularly carbon fiber inserts that allow the redistribution of force in the forefoot.
+- Firm enough to control how your body interacts with the green.
+Soft foam may feel good initially, but it certainly won't add stability.
+An insole with a solid structure will control your pronation and maximize the energy of your swing.

 - A proper fit that matches the contours of your feet.
 The key to minimizing slippage or movement is finding an insole that locks into the contour of the arches of your feet.
 When your foot and arch is properly anchored in your shoe, your power and distance improve and you reduce slippage during your downswing and ball impact.

 - Made of lightweight and flexible materials that will reduce fatigue associated with long periods of repetitive weight-bearing and load shifting.

 With all of the ways insoles can benefit your game, the time to add them to your golf shoes is now.
 When you see how much of a difference they make to your game, you'll never go without them again.